-The existing Borba Dairy Farms facility consists of an active dairy facility and associated cropland surrounded by similar agricultural uses and associated residences.
+The existing Azevedo Dairy #2 facility consists of an active dairy facility and associated cropland surrounded by similar agricultural uses and associated residences.
 The project site and surrounding area is designated Agricultural by the 2030 Merced County General Plan and is zoned A-1 (General Agricultural).
-The proposed project is situated on parcels that are subject to a Williamson Act Contract (Merced County 2021).
-Construction of the proposed facilities would result in the conversion of approximately 24.2 acres of cropland to active dairy facilities.
+The project parcel is not subject to a Williamson Act Contract (Merced County 2022).

-According to the California Department of Conservation's (DOC) Important Farmlands Map1 of Merced County, the area of existing active dairy facilities is designated as Confined Animal Agriculture and Farmland of Statewide Importance (DOC 2016).
-As defined by the DOC, the Confined Animal Agriculture designation includes poultry facilities, feedlots, dairy facilities, and fish farms; Farmland of Statewide Importance is similar to Prime Farmland but with minor shortcomings, such as greater slopes or less ability to store soil moisture.
-The area of the proposed retention ponds is designated as Unique Farmland, and the area of the proposed storage barn is designated as Prime Farmland.
+According to the California Department of Conservation (DOC) Important Farmlands Map1 of Merced County, the area of existing active dairy facilities is designated as Confined Animal Agriculture (DOC 2018a).
+As defined by the DOC, this designation includes poultry facilities, feedlots, dairy facilities, and fish farms.

 The Natural Resources Conservation Service (NRCS) provides agricultural ratings for soils in the project area in the Merced County Soil Survey.
-The area of existing active dairy facilities and the site of the proposed storage barn are designated by the NRCS as Prime Farmland if Irrigated.
-The site of the proposed retention ponds is designated as Not Prime Farmland.
-(NRCS 2021).
+The project site and existing cropland areas associated with the project are designated by the NRCS as Not Prime Farmland (NRCS 2022).
 For a discussion of project site soil properties, Section VII, Geology and Soils.